 Services and supplies related to never events.
 These are events that should never happen when you receive services in a hospital or facility.
 Examples include the wrong surgery, surgery on the wrong body part or surgery on the wrong patient.
 These also apply to any hospital acquired condition, as that term is defined in the Centers for Medicare and Medicaid Services (CMS) guidelines, and which includes serious preventable events.

 Non-Therapeutic Counseling

-Including legal, financial, vocational, spiritual and pastoral counseling
+Including legal, financial, vocational, spiritual and pastoral counseling or other hazardous properties of any explosive nuclear assembly or component, unless otherwise required by law.

 Nuclear Radiation